top of page

 Ferry at Englishtown

-There are no fees for this, and other tiny ferries inside Nova Scotia.
+There are no fees for this, or any other tiny ferries inside Nova Scotia.

 englishtown ferry 01.jpg